Table of contents

 2) Develop and Streamline Procedure

-It’s not done with creating a policy; you see desired results only if implemented properly.
-For that, you need to develop a procedure involving all stakeholders in the IAM assessment process and define roles.
+It’s not done with creating a policy; you see desired results only if implemented correctly.
+You must develop a procedure involving all stakeholders in the IAM strategy process and define roles.

-The streamlined procedure should have a list of stakeholders with assigned responsibilities and actions they are accountable for.
+The streamlined procedure should have a list of stakeholders with assigned responsibilities and actions for which they are accountable.

 3) Access Review

-In any organization, users, roles, and responsibilities keep changing.
-In such a scenario, reviewing access and authorizations given to different users is essential.
-Formulate a user access review process to ensure the proper access is given.
+In any organization, users, roles, and responsibilities change constantly.
+Therefore, it is essential to review access and authorizations given to different users and formulate a user access review process to ensure the proper access is given.

-Keep reviewing that at different intervals to avoid discrepancies.
-Policy-Based Access Control (PBAC) is one means to execute the user access review process.
+To avoid discrepancies, keep reviewing it at different intervals.
+Policy-Based Access Control (PBAC) is one means of executing the user access review process.

 4) Appropriate Privileges